Schizophrenia And Autism: Neurodivergence And Comorbidities

 Because autism and schizophrenia can cause similar symptoms in some people, the key difference in diagnosing the two neuropsychiatric disorders may be the presence of psychosis.
 Psychotic symptoms like delusions and hallucinations are not diagnostic criteria for autism spectrum disorder, which can help a provider rule out the condition if other symptoms aren’t present.
 These specifications can also be considered when differentiating childhood-onset schizophrenia from infantile autism, as children with schizophrenia tend to have more psychotic symptoms.

-In a 2021 study, it was found that Autistic adult women were usually more likely to be diagnosed with schizophrenia than men, suggesting a potential gender difference in this comorbidity.
+In addition, a 2021 study found that Autistic adult women were usually more likely to be diagnosed with schizophrenia than men, suggesting a potential gender difference in this comorbidity.

 Is schizophrenia a form of neurodivergence?